Tokyo Olympics digest: Indonesia takes gold in women's badminton | DW | 02.08.2021

 Puerto Rico picked up its first-ever gold medal in athletics when Jasmine Camacho-Quinn won the women's 100-meter hurdles.
 Camacho-Quinn, who set an Olympic record in the semifinals, was shoulder-to-shoulder with American Kendra Harrison before accelerating through the finish.
 It's the second gold medal the Caribbean US territory has won at the Olympics.

 Greece's Miltiadis Tentoglou continued the European renaissance in athletics, winning gold in the men's long jump.
 The 23-year-old stunned Juan Miguel Echevarria with his final jump, just edging the Cuban star with a jump of 8.41 meters.
-Tentoglou's gold comes after Italians Lamont Marcell Jacobs and Gianmarco Tamberi won gold in the men's 100 meters and high jump respectively.
+Tentoglou's gold comes after Italy's Lamont Marcell Jacobs and Gianmarco Tamberi won gold in the men's 100-meter and high jump, respectively.

-After going unbeaten in the group stage, Germany's women's hockey team are heading home after losing to Argentina 3-0 in the quarterfinals.
+After going undefeated on the group stage, Germany's women's hockey team are heading home after losing to Argentina 3-0 in the quarterfinals.

 The International Olympic Committee (IOC) is investigating a gesture American Raven Saunders made during the medal ceremony of the women's shot put.
 Saunders, who won silver, raised her arms in an "X" above her head, a potential breach of rules banning protests on the podium.
-Saunders responded to the investigation on Twitter, writing: "Let them try and take this medal."
+Saunders responded on Twitter to the investigation, writing: "Let them try and take this medal."

 dv (AFP, AP, dpa, Reuters)